TimoKats/mdrss/README.md

  * Many great RSS readers available (newsboat!) that can create custom feeds.
  * Doesn't require a strong internet connection.
  * Amazing scene of personal blogs!

+### Support/requesting features
+You can always request fixes and features by opening an issue.
+If you want to support my work you can also sponsor this project through the button on the top right.
+Thank you!